slatedocs/slate/source/includes/v4/_museums.md

 ### Response

-The json response contains the begin and end of the opening hours as datetimes.
+The JSON response contains the begin and end of the opening hours as datetimes.